Foster Program

 Foster Responsibilities:

-7. Agree not to use corrective/punitive devices or techniques with any animal (shock, prong, leash jerks, physical punishment, deterrent sprays, or startle devices).
+- Agree NOT to use corrective/punitive devices or techniques with any animal (shock, prong, leash jerks, physical punishment, intimidation, force, coercion, deterrent sprays, yelling, scolding, or startle sounds/devices).